thelonecabbage/django-superbulk/README.md

 * __data__ is sent as an array of objects, with three fields (always).
 * __method__ is GET, POST, PATCH, UPDATE, DELETE, or any other HTTP verb you use.
 * __uri__ is the absolute path (not including http and domain) to your django-view.
-* __body__ is always a string, but can contain any data, as here a serialized JSON object.
+* __body__ is always a string, but may contain any data.
+Here it is a serialized JSON object.

  ```javascript